veyon/veyon/README.md

 ## License

-Copyright (c) 2004-2017 Tobias Doerffel / Veyon Solutions.
+Copyright (c) 2004-2017 Tobias Junghans / Veyon Solutions.

 See the file COPYING for the GNU GENERAL PUBLIC LICENSE.